nickjj/ansible-rails/README.md

 ```
 ---
-# Variables that could have been populated to satisify other roles, it doesn't matter.
+# Variables that could have been populated to satisfy other roles, it doesn't matter.
 user_name: storm
 secrets_load_path: ~/dev/secrets